ggrimes/PRJNA661970/README.md

 re-analysis of study  [PRJNA661970](https://www.ncbi.nlm.nih.gov/sra/SRX9086401[accn]) from paper [Pathological and molecular examinations of postmortem testis biopsies reveal SARS-CoV-2 infection in the testis and spermatogenesis damage in COVID-19 patients](https://www.nature.com/articles/s41423-020-00604-5#Sec2) using [nfcore-rnaseq version 2.0 ](https://nf-co.re/rnaseq/2.0/usage)

+## Data

+### SRX9086401: RNA-Seq of COVID-19 patient: adult male testis

+1 ILLUMINA (Illumina NovaSeq 6000) run: 23.5M spots, 7G bases, 2.2Gb downloads

+### Design

+RNA was used from each sample to prepare RNA sequencing library using Ribo-off rRNA Depletion Kit (Human/Mouse/Rat) (Cat.
+MRZG12324, Illumina) and KC-DigitalTM Stranded mRNA Library Prep Kit for Illumina (Cat.
+DR08502, Wuhan Seqhealth Co., Ltd. China) following the manufacturers instruction.
+The kit eliminates duplication bias in PCR and sequencing steps, by using a unique molecular identifier (UMI) of 8 random bases to label the pre-amplified cDNA molecules.
+The library products corresponding to 200-500 bps were enriched and quantified.

+### Submitted by: Huazhong University of Science and Technology

 ## From Paper